 |A tea party|

-In a political environment where many things went out of control – the wars that America fights, the derailing of the international financial system, the environmental catastrophe in the Gulf of Mexico – a government has to adjust to face old and new challenges.
+In a political environment where many things went out of control – the wars that America fights, the derailing of the international financial system, the environmental catastrophe in the Gulf of Mexico – a government has to adjust facing old and new challenges.
 But how much government is needed?
 Enter the Tea Party Patriots fighting the Obama administration on all fronts.

 Here follow some personal thoughts: During her talk Kathleen occasionally referred to the Weimar Republic in Germany from 1919 to 1933.
 The fact is that the Germans not only had lost the First World War but also their dignity when the victors charged them with the full responsibility for the disaster that had afflicted Europe.
 No wonder that in the Weimar Republic a song became popular: Wir wollen unsern alten Kaiser Wilhelm wieder haben, aber ohne Bart (We want back our old Kaiser Wilhelm but without his beard).
 Mind you nobody meant Wilhelm II but his father Wilhelm I. Under his reign and as a result of its unification in 1871 Germany developed during the Gründerjahre into a country with a prosperous bourgeois society and the working class not completely decoupled.
 Old fox Bismarck curtailed the socialist movement introducing an old age and health insurance system run by the State.